-Note: Checkpointing is only possible for apps which have app caching enabled.
+Note: Checkpointing builds on top of app caching, and so app caching must be enabled.
 If app caching is disabled in the config Config.app_cache, checkpointing will not work.

 Parsl follows an incremental checkpointing model, where each checkpoint file contains all results that have been updated since the last checkpoint.